Rutger505/Useful-Autoclicker/README.md

 ## Powerfull Autoclicker up to 400CPS with great functions

-This program was made by me to see if I could build a helpfull tool.
-The Functions the Autoclicker contains are nice paired together with a (almost) unlocked Autoclicker you won't forget it
+This program was made by me to see if I could build a helpful tool.
+The Functions in the Autoclicker are nice, paired together with a (almost) unlocked Autoclicker you won't forget it.

 * Sleek design
 * Up to 400 clicks per second